ShichaoJin/PRSinPP/README.md

 # PRSinPP
-## A supllenmentary table that contains 2972 filtered papers for analysis.
+## A supplementary table that contains 2972 filtered papers for analysis.
 ## The specific categorizing criteria as shown below